-Worried about leg pain PAD?
+Worried about leg pain with PAD?
 You're not alone!
-Peripheral Arterial Disease is a tricky condition.
-Its symptoms look like many other vein health problems.
-Meaning you often wait to get your diagnosis.
+Peripheral Arterial Disease causes symptoms that can mimic those of other health conditions.
+And that means you often wait to get a diagnosis.
 Take a classic symptom like tired, heavy legs, for example.
 At some point, everyone’s legs get tired.
 If you’ve walked a lot during the day, had a hard work out, or just been stuck on your feet, you may get muscle cramps or leg fatigue.
 And that would be perfectly normal.
-Sometimes, however, that discomfort in your legs could be something more serious: peripheral arterial disease, a condition in which plaque narrows your arteries, limiting blood flow to your lower extremities.
-Here’s how you can tell when your leg pain is a cause for concern.
-And a roundup of other warning signs and symptoms that could indicate trouble with your blood flow.

 PAD-affected arteries before, during and after minimally invasive treatments

 We can diagnose PAD in our office with a bedside test called an Ankle-Brachial Index (ABI), which uses ultrasound and blood pressure cuffs to evaluate the circulation in your arms and legs.
-If this test is abnormal we may order further imaging tests such as Magnetic Resonance Angiography (MRA) or Computed Tomography (CT) to determine the extent of your problem and help us plan your treatment.
+If this test is abnormal, we may order further imaging tests such as Magnetic Resonance Angiography (MRA) or Computed Tomography (CT) to determine the extent of your problem and help us plan your treatment.

 Scheduling